waahm7/asst4-trainium/README.md

 Your fused kernel takes in the following parameters:
   - `X` - A batch of input images. `X` has shape `(Batch Size, Input Channels, Input Height, Input Width)`.
 You are guaranteed that `Input Channels` will be a multiple of 128.
   - `W` - The convolution filter weights. `W` has shape `(Output Channels, Input Channels, Filter Height, Filter Width)`.
 You are guaranteed that `Filter Height == Filter Width`.
 You are also guaranteed that `Output Channels` is a multiple of 128.
+Moreover, you can assume that the size of the weights would always be such that it can completely fit inside SBUF.
   - `bias` - The convolution filter biases. `bias` has shape `(Output Channels)`
   - `pool_size` - The size of the max pooling filter and pooling stride.
 You are guaranteed that the size of the input, the size of the filter, and the `pool_size` would be such that everything is nicely divisible.
 More concretely, `(Input Height - Filter Height + 1) % Pool Size == 0`.
 Notice that if the value of `pool_size` is `1`, then the fused kernel operates as a normal convolution kernel.
 This gives us the flexibility to choose whether we want max pooling or not.